About subordinated generalizations of 3 classical models of option pricing: Numerical examples

 \section{Numerical examples}

 Let us focus on the $\alpha$-stable inverse subordinator.
 We compare the numerical methods for computing the prices of European call ($C_{S}$), American put ($P^{A}_{S}$), and European lookback call option ($C^{L}_{S}$) with floating strike (with the payoff function $Z_{\psi_{\alpha}}(T)-\min_{t\in[0,T]}(Z_{\psi_{\alpha}}(t)$ ) with regard to parameter $\alpha$ for Figures \ref{figcrr2} -\ref{figcrr4} respectively.
-We take $r=0.04$, $\sigma=1$ and for FD method $x_{max}=10$, $x_{min}=-20$, $\theta=0$ \cite{ja3, ja2}.
-For vanilla options, we choose as a reference FD method \cite{ja3,ja2}, for the lookback option Monte Carlo (MC) method explained in Appendix B. In Figure \ref{figcrr2} a MC method introduced in \cite{MM} is also presented.
+We take $r=0.04$, $\sigma=1$ and for the FD method $x_{max}=10$, $x_{min}=-20$, $\theta=0$ \cite{ja3, ja2}.
+For vanilla options, we choose as the reference FD method \cite{ja3,ja2}, for the lookback option the Monte Carlo (MC) method explained in Appendix B. In Figure \ref{figcrr2} a MC method introduced in \cite{MM} is also presented.

-In Figure \ref{figcrr2} all methods converge to the same result, but CRR is slower than FD and MC methods.
+In Figure \ref{figcrr2} all methods converge to the same result, but CRR is slower than the FD and MC methods.
 The parameters are $T=2$, $Z_{0}=2$, $K=2$.
-For FD, the number of time and space nodes are $N=120$, $m=80$ respectively.
+For FD, the number of time and space nodes are $N=120$, $m=80$, respectively.
 For CRR, the number of tree nodes $n=100$.
 For MC and CRR, $M=3000$.
 In Figure \ref{figcrr3} we compare CRR with the FD method introduced in \cite{ja3}.
-Both methods match the real solution, but the CRR is significantly slower than FD.
-It is worth to mention that the CRR works clearly better than Longstaff-Schwartz (L-S) method introduced in \cite{longstaff2001valuing}.
-In contrast to L-S, the CRR method works correctly also for small values of $T$ and $\alpha$ (see Figure $7$ in \cite{ja3}).
+Both methods match the real solution, but the CRR is significantly slower than the FD.
+It is worth mentioning that the CRR works clearly better than the Longstaff-Schwarz (L-S) method introduced in \cite{longstaff2001valuing}.
+In contrast to L-S, the CRR method also works correctly for small values of $T$ and $\alpha$ (see Figure $7$ in \cite{ja3}).
 The parameters are $Z_{0}=5$, $K=2$, $N=170$, $m=200$, $n=100$, $M=3000$.
-To prepare the Figure \ref{figcrr4}, for each realization of $S_{{\psi}_{\alpha}}(t)$ we are looking for the minimum iteratively, as it is proposed in \cite{cheuk}.
+To prepare the Figure \ref{figcrr4}, for each realization of $S_{{\psi}_{\alpha}}(t)$ we are looking for the minimum iteratively, as is proposed in \cite{cheuk}.
 The parameters are $Z_{0}=2$, $n=80$, $T=1$ and for both methods $M=7000$.
-In Figures \ref{figcrr2}, \ref{figcrr3} and \ref{figcrr4} we see that CRR is the slowest/least precise presented numerical method (increasing $n$ and $M$ in each case follows getting closer to the real solution but also increasing the time of computation).
-Note that the greatest advantage of the introduced binomial approach is that it can be applied for a wide range of options and inverse subordinators.
+In Figures \ref{figcrr2}, \ref{figcrr3} and \ref{figcrr4} we see that CRR is the slowest/least precise presented numerical method (increasing $n$ and $M$ in each case follows getting closer to the real solution, but also increasing the time of computation).
+Note that the greatest advantage of the introduced binomial approach is that it can be applied to a wide range of options and inverse subordinators.